Department of Design and Environments

 Credit arranged

-Development of design communication tools and practices relevant to interior architecture and design, including presentation techniques using various materials/methods for communication of design processes and solutions, as well as development of interior architecture and design branding and portfolios.
+Development of design communication tools and practices relevant to interior architecture and design, including presentation techniques hybridizing methods for communication of design processes and solutions.
+Typically Offered: Fall.

-Gen Ed: International Historical survey of major periods in furniture and interior environments from Antiquity to Neoclassicism; exploring the cultural, social, political and aesthetic influences on interior design theories, movements, and traditions at the local and global contexts.
+Historical survey of major periods in furniture and interior environments from Antiquity to Neoclassicism; exploring the cultural, social, political, and aesthetic influences on interior design theories, movements, and traditions at the local and global contexts.
 The course includes a hands-on project and potential field trip at student expense.

 Credit arranged

 Sequence of advanced residential and small scale contract design projects requiring integration of design theories and process in relationship to critical problem solving.
 Emphasis on formation of interior spaces to correspond to function and flow patterns.
-Nine hours of studio per week; field trips required at student expense; some class jury sessions outside of scheduled hours.
+Nine hours of studio per week; field trips required at student expense; industry design and modeling software will be used; includes industry design competitions and/or service-learning projects in the community; some class jury sessions outside of scheduled hours.
+Typically Offered: Fall.

-Sequence of large scale contact and other design projects requiring application of expanded design process including problem identification, analysis, program development, conceptual and design development and solution presentation.
+Sequence of large-scale contract and other design projects requiring application of expanded design process, including problem identification, analysis, program development, conceptual and design development, and solution presentation.
 Implementation of lighting, codes, systems furniture, and interior specifications in the design process.
-Nine hours of studio per week; field trips required at student expense; some class jury sessions outside of scheduled hours.
+Nine hours of studio per week; field trips required at student expense; industry design and modeling software will be used; includes industry design competitions and/or service-learning projects in the community; some class jury sessions outside of scheduled hours.
+Typically Offered: Spring.

 In-depth study of interior materials and products; emphasis on sustainable design guidelines, building rating systems, and product certifications that support circularity, responsible consumption, and human and environmental well-being; overview of factors and considerations of material selection including performance characteristics, installation methods, testing, codes, standards, specifications, professional liability, indoor air quality, and life cycle costs.
 Field trips required at student expense.
 Typically Offered: Fall.